Riverus-Technologies/Backend-Python-Interview/README.md

-# Interview Project for Python backend developer
+# Interview Project for Python Backend Developer

 Create a private git repo and implement the following project.